tonyscottpage/site/services-coaching.markdown

 id: coaching
 section: services
 layout: page

-name: "Coaching"
+title: "Coaching"
-title:  "How does the Coaching work?"
+page-title:  "How does the Coaching work?"
+permalink: /services/coaching/
 ---

 Coaching gives leaders a way to change their results and opportunities.
 For example: